nniiicc/LIS-570-Au2020/assignments.md

 The drafts are simply completion grades - if you turn in a document that meets all of the requirements of the draft you will receive full credit.

-For two of the assignments you will also be required to produce a peer review.
-These will require you to read a peer's assignment and provide feedback.
-There will be a template provided for both peer review's that you are responsible for completing.
+For the second assignment you will also be required to produce a peer review.
+This will require you to read a peer's assignment and provide feedback.
+There will be a template provided for the peer review that you are responsible for completing.

 The final draft of each assignment will be graded using a rubric that is included in the assignment description.
 You will receive written feedback about applying course concepts to your own research ideas.